ORCID/ORCID-Source/orcid-api-web/tutorial/peer-review.md

 ## 1. About Group-Ids

-**Group Ids are required to post Peer Review Items.** If you know you are going to use a valid [ISSN](https://portal.issn.org/) as your group Id then you can skip this section and move straight to section 2 about posting your peer review.
+**Group Ids are required to post Peer Review Items.** If you know you are going to use a valid [ISSN](https://portal.issn.org/) as your group Id, then you can skip this section and move straight to section 2 about posting your peer review, this is because the group id for peer-reviews gets automatically generated if it contains a valid ISSN.

-The correct work flow for posting new peer review items with any other than an ISSN is the following:
+The correct work flow for posting new peer review items with anything other than an ISSN is the following:

 * Create a read/ write token for group ID using the two step process [example below](https://github.com/ORCID/ORCID-Source/blob/master/orcid-api-web/tutorial/peer-review.md#Get-a-token-to-create-and-read-a-peer-review-group)
 * Using this token to check that the group ID you would like to use exists by searching using a curl call like the [example below](https://github.com/ORCID/ORCID-Source/blob/master/orcid-api-web/tutorial/peer-review.md#search-for-an-existing-peer-review-group-by-id)
 * If the ID already exists, carry on to the last step, posting your Peer review.